OCR-D/spec/web_api.md

 re-queued.
 If yes, and the status of this process in the database is not `SUCCESS`, it will process the data described in the message again.

-When a Processing Server receives a request, it creates a message based on the request content, then push it to an appropriate queue.
-A processing queue always has the same name as its respective processors.
-For example, `ocrd-olena-binarize`processors listen only to the queue named `ocrd-olena-binarize`.
+When a Processing Server receives a request, it creates a message based on the request content, then push it to a job queue.
+A job queue always has the same name as its respective processors.
+For example, `ocrd-olena-binarize` processors listen only to the job queue named `ocrd-olena-binarize`.
 Below is an example of how a message looks like.
 For a detailed schema, please check the [message schema](web_api/processing-message.schema.yml).

 ```yaml